 Name Description Host The host or IP of the SMTP server (e.g., smtp.example.com).

-Port The port of the SMTP server (e.g., 25).
+Name Description Port The port of the SMTP server (e.g., 25).
 From The name that appears in the "From" line of the email report.
-Tenable Nessus Network Monitor Location The IP address or hostname of your Tenable Nessus Network Monitor server.
-This works only if the user that receives the email report can reach the Tenable Nessus Network Monitor host.
+Tenable Network Monitor Location The IP address or hostname of your Tenable Network Monitor server.
+This works only if the user that receives the email report can reach the Tenable Network Monitor host.
 Auth Method The method by which the SMTP server is authenticated.
 Supported methods are None , Plain , NTLM , Login , and CRAM-MD5 .
+Note: If this option is set to None, the Username and Password boxes are hidden.
+Username The username used to authenticate to the SMTP server.
+Password The password associated with the username, provided that a password is required by the SMTP server.